Best Dashcam Hardwire Kits for Parking Mode

 If you remember one thing, make it this: the low-voltage cutoff is what stands between parking mode and a dead battery.
 A hardwire kit draws power even with the ignition off, and a camera left recording for days will slowly drain the battery.
 The cutoff constantly measures voltage and shuts the camera off at a threshold you set, leaving enough charge to start the car.

 The best kits make this adjustable.
-The BlackVue Power Magic Pro and the Viofo HK4 ACC Hardwire Kit let you pick the cutoff voltage and often a timer, so you can set a conservative threshold on an older battery or a longer run on a fresh one.
+The Vantrue 5-Level Adjustable ACC Hardwire Kit and the Viofo HK4 ACC Hardwire Kit both let you pick the cutoff voltage, and the Vantrue adds a parking timer on top of it — so you can set a conservative threshold on an older battery, or a longer run on a fresh one.
 Set it too low to squeeze out more recording time and you risk a no-start; set it sensibly and parking mode is genuinely safe.
 On a car that sits for days at a time, lean conservative — a few hours less parking footage is a fair trade for always starting in the morning.

 The honest rule: never run a hardwired parking-mode dashcam without an adjustable low-voltage cutoff, and set it conservatively on any battery that is not new.